abdulsaleh/asyncio-for-ai/src/web-crawlers.md

 In this step, your goal is to implement the output logger.

 The output logger reads parsed pages from the output queue and processes them.
-In a real system, you might save the HTML to disk or a database, but for this challenge, we'll just print the results.
+In a real system, you might save the HTML to disk or a database, but for this challenge, we can just print the results.

 ```python
 async def log_results(parsed_queue: asyncio.Queue[ParsedPage | None]):